Aims

 • Staff Scientist: Zhaodai Bai (TCF)

-• Staff Scientist: Mohammed Mosa (human organoids)
+• Staff Scientist: N.N. (human organoids)